sopherapps/scdb/docs/HOW_IT_WORKS.md

   We thus have to throw a `CollisionSaturatedError` and abort inserting the key.
 This means that the occurrence of such errors will increase in frequency as the number of keys comes closer to the `max_keys` value.
   One possible remedy to this is to add a more redundant index block(s) i.e. increase `redundant_blocks`.
-Keep in mind that this consumes extra disk space.
+Keep in mind that this consumes extra disk and memory space.

 #### 3. Delete